Privacy Policy

 Other third-party content.
 Embedded third-party content may load directly from that third party upon interaction, with information collected under the third party's own terms.

+Every legal request for user data receives careful review, with the privacy and security of the people involved as the primary consideration.
 Requests should be directed to legal@fluxer.app and must identify the requesting authority, legal basis, and scope of data requested.
 Overbroad, legally invalid, or inconsistent requests may be narrowed or refused.
 Where the law allows, and where notice would not create a safety, security, or legal-process risk, affected users are notified before disclosure so they have an opportunity to object.
 In genuine emergencies, disclosure may occur without prior notice where reasonably necessary to prevent harm, protect safety, or respond to an urgent situation, in line with applicable law.

 15. Changes to this policy

-If you disagree with an updated policy, you can export your data, delete your messages, and delete your account at any time, using the tools described in Section 8.
+After the effective date, the updated policy applies to your continued use of Fluxer.
+If you disagree with an updated policy, you can export your data, delete your messages, and delete your account at any time, using the tools in Section 8.
+A changelog is maintained for reference.

 16. Contact